AdaptiveCpp/AdaptiveCpp/doc/compilation.md

 #### Stage 2: llvm-to-backend

 During stage 2, the `llvm-to-backend` infrastructure is responsible for turning the generic LLVM IR into something that a backend can actually execute.
 This means in particular:
-- Flavoring the LLVM IR such that the appropriate LLVM backend can handle the code; e.g. by correctly mapping address spaces, attaching information to mark kernels as entrypoints, correctly setting target triple, data layout, and function calling conventions etc.
+- Flavoring the LLVM IR such that the appropriate LLVM backend can handle the code; e.g. by correctly mapping address spaces, attaching information to mark kernels as entry points, correctly setting target triple, data layout, and function calling conventions etc.
 - Mapping `__hipsycl_sscp_*` builtins to backend builtins.
 This typically happens by linking backend-specific bitcode libraries.
 - Running optimization passes on the finalized IR
 - Lowering the flavored, optimized IR to backend-specific formats, such as ptx or SPIR-V.